Ford Puma used • 6,401 cars price-checked by AutoUncle

 Expensive

-Are you thinking of buying a used SUV?
+Are you thinking of getting a used SUV?
 The Ford Puma is a solid choice.
-At AutoUncle, we've assembled an impressive collection of 5,784 used Ford Puma cars in the UK, each one sourced from an online marketplace or dealership website.
+In total, there are 149 used Ford Pumas for sale on AutoUncle in the UK, each one sourced from an online marketplace or dealership website.

-What is the cost of a pre-owned Ford Puma?
+What is the used car price of the Ford Puma?

-The number one fuel selection for the Ford Puma is plug-in hybrid.
+The predominant fuel variant for the Ford Puma is plug-in hybrid.

 Many positives are associated with the selection of a used hybrid vehicle.
-To name a few of the positive aspects:
+Benefits such as:

-3. Fuel efficiency: Hybrids are celebrated for their fuel-efficient nature, blending a petrol engine with an electric motor.
-This fuel-efficiency can culminate in notable cost savings on fuel in the long run.
+3. Fuel efficiency: Hybrids are distinguished by their fuel efficiency, combining a petrol engine with an electric motor.
+This level of efficiency might yield substantial fuel cost savings over an extended period.

 4. Technological features: Advanced features are common even in earlier hybrid models, presenting a sophisticated driving experience.

-In which body types are the Ford Puma available?
+What body types is the Ford Puma available in?

 • Nissan Qashqai